kreshikhin/clumsy/README.md

 Clumsy.js is a library for creating math figures on HTMLCanvas in XKCD style.

-This library can be used with Node.js libraries `canvas` and 'gifencoder`:
+This library can be used with Node.js libraries `canvas` and `gifencoder`:

 ```shell
 $ npm install canvas gifencoder